BDA-KTS/4TCT/README.md

 ```

 For explaination of the fields in the downloaded `.json` file, refer to [4chan API page](https://github.com/4chan/4chan-API/blob/master/pages/Threads.md)

+## Hardware Requirements
+The method require dedicated server(s) with enough capacity (depending on parameters settings) to store the data.

+## Environment Setup
+It Requires Python>3.10.2 Suitable for environments focused on data collection and analysis.

+Dependencies are listed in [requirements.txt](https://github.com/BDA-KTS/4CTC/blob/main/requirements.txt) and can be installed via `pip install -r requirements.txt` to ensure the tool functions correctly.

 ## How to Use
 You can run 4TCT from the command line to start collecting threads from specific 4chan boards.